Pandemic-Driven Payments Innovation

 This ambition – created from resilience, big dreams, and perhaps a dash of desperation – is one positive notion we can take from the COVID-19 pandemic.
 Thanks to the ambition of businesses big and small, we accelerated payments innovation past previous projections and into the future.

-The demand for contactless, online, digital, frictionless, and speedy payments will only increase as the pandemic continues to drive ambition and therefore innovation in the payments industry.
-Many of the trends that were formed in 2020 and 2021 will continue to grow into 2022.
+The demand for contactless, online, digital, frictionless, and speedy payments will only increase as the pandemic continues to drive ambition and, therefore, innovation in the payments industry.
+Many of the trends that were formed in 2020, 2021, and 2022 will continue to grow into 2023.
 Let’s take a look at a few of them.

 Breaking Down Proximity Barriers